 Find out where you are in the list above, then gather the names, ages, and addresses of all the people who are equal or higher than you on that list.

-A packet for the Ex Parte Petition for Order to Release Medical Records is available free of charge, at the Civil Law Self-Help Center and on the probate webpage.
+If you prefer to fill out by hand, a packet for the Ex Parte Petition for Order to Release Medical Records is available free of charge, at the Civil Law Self-Help Center.
 You can also download an Ex Parte Petition for Order to Release Medical Records on your computer by clicking one of the listed formats underneath the form's title below.
 This packet also includes the consent form in Step 3.
 (Remember, you do not fill out the consent form.
 Read through Step 3 for more information.)

-EX PARTE PETITION FOR ORDER TO RELEASE MEDICAL RECORDS
+EX PARTE PETITION FOR ORDER TO RELEASE MEDICAL RECORDSPDF nonfillable

 You can also download a form completion guide to show you how to fill out the form by clicking on the link below: